philqa/ui-api-tests/README.md

 UI tests have been implemented with CodeceptJS + Puppeteer.
 By default they'll run headlessly using chrome and HTML reports will be generated in `/reports/mochawesome.html`

+Cucumber support has also been added along with a common/generic steps, object repository and page object pattern approach.

 API tests have been implemented using Mocha + RequestJS with chai for assertions.

 ```